 Each 30-credit program offers opportunities to collaborate with the campus’ Big Data Lab or industry partners while drawing on statistics, computer science, machine learning, and software engineering.
-But depending on students’ career or professional goals, they may choose to focus on practical application (MPS-DAAN) or research (MS-DAAN).
+Depending on your career or professional goals, you may choose to focus on practical application (MPS-DAAN) or research (MS-DAAN).

 Master of Professional Studies in Data Analytics

-Intended for professionals looking to acquire analytical skills relevant to the workplace, MPS-DAAN consists of six required courses and three electives.
+Intended for professionals looking to acquire analytical skills relevant to the workplace, the curriculum consists of six required courses and three electives.
 The program culminates in a capstone course that builds upon the theories, technology, and skills learned in previous coursework.
-Students have the opportunity to partner with the campus' Big Data Lab or an outside company for their capstone course.
 Projects encompass a multitude of areas, including creating an analytical pipeline to predict Alzheimer's Disease, detecting mask compliance in real-time, analyzing character networks and relationships in literature, predicting high-risk borrowers, identifying and deleting duplicate questions on websites with user-generated content, and more.

 Master of Science in Data Analytics

-Through its emphasis on research, this program is designed to prepare students for entry into doctoral programs in data analytics.
-MS-DAAN has five required courses and three electives.
-Students take a research methods class and must pass SARI requirements prior to graduation.
+Through its emphasis on research, this program is designed to prepare you for entry into doctoral programs in data analytics.
+The curriculum has five required courses and three electives.
+You’ll take a research methods class and must pass SARI requirements prior to graduation.
 Rather than a capstone course, the program requires a thesis paper, which is six credits taken over two terms, and the completion of CITI training.
-Students work with and assigned faculty adviser for the course of their research.
-In order to graduate, the thesis must be accepted by a committee, the head of the graduate program, and the chancellor.
+You’ll work with an assigned faculty adviser for the course of your research.
+To graduate, the thesis must be accepted by a committee, the head of the graduate program, and the chancellor.
 Recent thesis papers have focused on information extraction and simplification from complicated medical notes, predicting Autism Spectrum Disorder based on genetic profiles, economic loss caused by disruption in infrastructure networks, and more.